theukedge/shortcodes-to-show-or-hide-content/readme.txt

 * Stable public release

 == Upgrade Notice ==

+= 2.3 =
+You can now create annual recurring schedules for your shortcodes using type="annually" in your shortcode.
+See [Description tab](https://wordpress.org/plugins/shortcodes-to-show-or-hide-content/description/) for more details on how to use this.

 = 2.2 =
 Fixed issue with nesting multiple `[time-restrict-repeat]` shortcodes to achieve more complex scheduling.
 See [Description tab](https://wordpress.org/plugins/shortcodes-to-show-or-hide-content/description/) for more details on how to use these.